 Coast Inn at Lake Hood, Anchorage, Alaska

-Very comfortable hotel in Anchorage & basic lodge with shared bathroom on Gambell.
+Very comfortable hotel in Anchorage & very basic lodge with shared bathrooms on Gambell.

 From Anchorage: 8 nights lodging, all meals from first night dinner through final day’s lunch, transport, guides, taxes.

 Alcohol, personal calls, laundry, and other personal expenses.

 Cold to very cold (20 to 40 degrees Fahrenheit) and windy can be freezing especially while moving around on ATVs.

 Suggested Clothing and Gear